A small westbound petrol station (and hot tub store) on the westbound A45 makes up this service area with a very generic name.

 The Little Chef reopened in a new building in 1999 but closed within two years.
 That building became Mumbai Blue Indian Restaurant and is now a hot tub studio.

-The petrol station was re-branded to Texaco in the 1980s, after which it became known as 'Oak service station'.
-It was then rebranded to Jet in 2010.
+The petrol station was re-branded to Texaco in the 1980s, after which it became known as 'Oak service station', the name presumably being from the same source as the nearby Oak Lane.
+It was rebranded to Jet in 2010.
 The site was then purchased in 2016 by MRH who rebranded the site to Esso, adding their own-brand Hursts store to the site too.

 MFG currently hold planning permission to extend their filling station shop here.